Hook restriction coefficients: Introduction

-The set of nonisomorphic irreducible polynomial representations of $\GL{n}$ are the \emph{Weyl functors} $W_{\lambda}(\CC^n)$ (see \cite{AKIN1982207} for a definition) as $\lambda$ ranges over the set of partitions with at most $n$ parts.

-Let $S_n$ denote the $n$th \emph{symmetric group}.
-The set of nonisomorphic irreducible representations of $S_n$ are the \emph{Specht modules} $\rho_\mu:S_n \rightarrow GL(V_{\mu})$, as $\mu$ ranges over all partitions of $n$ (see \cite{james_1984} for a definition).

-Each permutation in $S_n$ is mapped to a unique matrix in $\GL{n}$, whose $(i,j)$th entry is $1$ if the permutation takes $i$ to $j$, and zero otherwise.
-This map defines an embedding of $S_n$ in $\GL{n}$.
-For any partition $\lambda$ with at most $n$ parts, when $W_{\lambda}\CCn$ is restricted to $S_n$ it decomposes as
+The irreducible polynomial representations of $\GL_n(\C)$ are indexed by the set of partitions with at most $n$ parts.
+We denote them by $\WW$, where $\lambda$ is a partition with at most $n$ parts.
+The irreducible representations of the \emph{symmetric group} $S_n$ are indexed by the set of partitions of size $n$.
+We denote them by $\VV$, where $\mu$ is a partition of size $n$.
+The $n\times n$ permutation matrices form a subgroup of $\GLn$ that is isomorphic to the symmetric group $S_n$.
+When $\WW$ is restricted to this subgroup, it decomposes as

-The multiplicities $r_{\mu\lambda}$ are called the \emph{restriction coefficients}.
-The open problem of finding a combinatorial interpretation for these coefficients is called the \emph{restriction problem}.
+The multiplicities $r_{\mu\lambda}$ are called \emph{restriction coefficients}.
+Finding a combinatorial interpretation for these coefficients is a longstanding open problem in algebraic combinatorics, called the \emph{restriction problem}.

-Not much is known about these coefficients.
-In 1958, Littlewood discovered in \cite{MR95209} that $r_{\mu \lambda}$ is the coefficient of the Schur function $s_\lambda$ in the plethysm $s_{\mu}[1+h_1+h_2+\dotsc]$ (see \cite{MR3443860} or \cite{MR1676282} for details on symmetric functions and plethysm).
-This recasts the problem but does not readily offer any combinatorial interpretations.
-In \cite{Scharf_1997} Scharf, Thibon and Wybourne gave generating functions and algorithms to find these coefficients.
-More recently, Assaf and Speyer \cite{assaf} and Orellana and Zabrocki \cite{ORELLANA2021107943} found a basis of the symmetric functions that is connected to these coefficients, and in \cite{ALCO_2022__5_5_1165_0} Orellana, Zabrocki, Salioli and Schilling approached the problem through the representation theory of partition algebras.
-Sriwongsa, Heaton and Willenbring found conditions for the positivity of the coefficients in some specific cases in \cite{ALCO_2021__4_2_189_0}.
+Progress on this problem has been sporadic, and explicit combinatorial interpretations are scant.
+Assaf and Speyer in \cite{assaf} and Orellana and Zabrocki in \cite{ORELLANA2021107943} independently found a basis of the symmetric functions that is connected to these coefficients.
+Section 5 of \cite{ORELLANA2021107943} connects their basis (called the \emph{irreducible character basis}) to the polynomials in this paper.
+In \cite{ALCO_2022__5_5_1165_0} Orellana, Zabrocki, Salioli and Schilling used the representation theory of partition algebras towards this problem.
+Sriwongsa, Heaton and Willenbring found conditions for the positivity of sums of these coefficients in \cite{ALCO_2021__4_2_189_0}.
+Mitchell Lee in \cite{lee2025} found an interpretation for $r_{\mu\lambda}$ when $\lambda$ has at most three columns, using the following identity discovered by Littlewood in \cite{MR95209}:

-In \cite{ALCO_2021__4_4_703_0} and \cite{narayanan2022restriction}, my coauthors- Digjoy Paul, Amritanshu Prasad and Shraddha Srivastava- and I use \emph{character polynomials} to find combinatorial interpretations and conditions for positivity of the multiplicities of the sign and trivial representations of the symmetric group in the restriction of $W_{\lambda}(\CCn)$ when $\lambda$ is either a two-row (only trivial), two-column or hook shape.